close

 Get the basics right.
 Your website should be mobile-friendly, or else navigation becomes impossible.
 Today, over 80% of the world navigates the internet on mobile.
 If your website displays poorly on mobile, your market shrinks every year.
 If you were to make your existing website responsive simply, you would get a fresh start from search engine bots as well.

-Your website is the best place to run experiments, especially when traffic is low, and you have quite a bit of work to be done.
+Your website is the best place to run experiments, especially when traffic is low and you have quite a bit of work to do.
 Work with video and audio.
 See if you can make your site load faster.
 Try content about products from differing points of view and see what visitors seem to like and keep coming back for.

 CMS Hub lets you experiment easily and capitalise on what works.
 What could be better than that?

-At BlueOshan, we have been working with HubSpot’s Content Hub for a while and our design and development skills have grown manifold over time.
-Be it your existing installation or a new one that you are planning, our CMS consultants will be happy to support you.
+At BlueOshan, we have been working with HubSpot’s Content Hub for a while, and our design and development skills have grown manifold over time.
+Whether you are planning an existing installation or a new one, our CMS consultants will be happy to support you.

 Venu Gopal Nair